a white pill with blue background

 The current painkiller epidemic is particularly evident in the north of England, where research has shown that painkilling opiates are prescribed up to four times more than in London.

-It comes as slow-release tablets, capsules and a liquid which you swallow.
+It comes in slow-release tablets, capsules, and liquids that you swallow.
 It can also be given by injection, usually done in the hospital.

 More potent opiates such as OxyContin should not be taken lightly.
 Abuse and addiction to OxyContin can lead to death.
 Most people don’t realise that just because this drug is prescribed, it is any less dangerous than a Class A Drug when misused.